Chart Color Schemes

 Population growth drivers in South Granville are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, South Granville's population is estimated at around 6,691 as of Nov 2025.
-This reflects an increase of 862 people (14.8%) since the 2021 Census, which reported a population of 5,829 people.
-The change is inferred from the resident population of 6,447 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 122 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,027 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-South Granville's growth since the 2021 census exceeded the state (7.6%) and metropolitan area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 53.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the population of South Granville is estimated at around 6,691 as of Feb 2026.
+This reflects an increase of 862 people since the 2021 Census, which reported a population of 5,829 people.
+The change was inferred from AreaSearch's resident population estimate of 6,447 following examination of ABS ERP data released in June 2024 and additional validated new addresses since the Census date.
+This level of population results in a density ratio of 3,027 persons per square kilometer, placing South Granville in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth of 14.8% since the 2021 census exceeded both state (7.8%) and Greater Sydney figures, marking it as a growth leader.
+Population growth was primarily driven by overseas migration contributing approximately 53.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2-level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, an above median population growth is projected, with South Granville expected to increase by 1,002 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 9.1% over the 17 years.
+Future population dynamics anticipate an above median growth, with South Granville expected to increase by 1,011 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 9.2% over the 17 years.

 Frequently Asked Questions - Population